arthurdent75/SimpleScheduler/asset/installingbeta.md

 # Install the beta version

-*First of all, thank you for helping me for testing the beta!*
+*First of all, thank you for helping me test the beta!*

 Add the beta repository